hexdump0815/imagebuilder/doc/daily-driver-experiments.md

   worked around by the default settings)
 - info: v5.19.1 kernel, debian bullseye, 4gb ram, 32gb emmc

-# veyron mighty - august 2022
+# chromebook veyron - mighty - august 2022

 - tested for about a week
 - it was working surprisingly well and reliable